Chronic Constipation Treatment an Easy Pill to SwallowDec. 2, 2022 - Eden McCleskey

 Vibrating capsules that stimulate the bowels non-pharmacologically, known as Vibrant, will be available in select states in early 2023 before gradually expanding nationally throughout the year.

-In a trial led by Dr. Eamonn Quigley, director of the Underwood Center for Digestive Disorders and chief of Gastroenterology at Houston Methodist, patients who took the vibrating capsules had an immediate and significant increase in their number of complete, spontaneous bowel movements compared to a group who got a placebo.
+In a trial led by Dr. Eamonn Quigley, director of the Underwood Center for Digestive Disorders and chief of Gastroenterology at Houston Methodist, patients who took the vibrating capsules had an immediate and significant increase in the number of complete, spontaneous bowel movements compared to a group who got a placebo.
 Those in the treatment group also had significant improvements in secondary outcome measures, including straining, stool consistency and quality of life.

 "After nearly a decade of development, studies and trial and error, we are excited to see such conclusive evidence that the treatment is safe, well tolerated and effective at improving the bowel and abdominal symptoms that give patients with chronic constipation so much trouble," says Dr. Quigley.